Managing High Performers

 Note: High performers do not necessarily work longer hours to deliver results, and working extra hours shouldn’t be taken as an indicator of performance.

 They are independent and do not usually need help from managers or senior engineers to navigate themselves to complete their tasks.
-When it comes to finishing projects and delivering results, they don’t only win for themselves, they win for the whole team.
+When it comes to completing projects and delivering results, they don’t just succeed individually; they elevate the entire team.

 Risks and strategies